BitcoinQnA/ln-guide/index.md

 **Who maintains the Lightning Network?**

-The Lightning network is an open protocol that many people work on and contribute towards, all implementations work to the [B.O.L.T](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) open standard.
-The most common implementations are almost 100% compatible and are...
+The Lightning network is an open protocol that many people work on and contribute towards, all implementations work to the [B.O.L.T](https://github.com/lightningnetwork/lightning-rfc/blob/master/00-introduction.md) open standard and the common implementations are completely interoperable.
+They are...

 1. [LND](https://github.com/lightningnetwork/lnd)
 2. [C Lightning](https://github.com/ElementsProject/lightning)